Even beginners can crochet this quick and easy summer top, made from just two rectangles!

 Make sure that the edges and corners are lined up.
 You should have a long yarn tail at each bottom corner, and a shorter yarn tail at each top corner.

-The dashed lines on the diagram below show each seam.
+The dashed lines on the diagram above show each seam.
 The arrows point the direction the seam is sewn, and the small lines at the arrow tips indicate the end of the seam.
 As you stitch each seam, try to always keep the rows on one side aligned with the rows on the other side (sc rows should meet, dc rows should meet).

 1st Side Seam: